 This is the top of the creative pile within the field of illustration.
 Fine artists create work with the intent to sell them for their aesthetic value, making it a job that is highly depending on accolade, talent, and the current state of the market.

-Fine Art Illustrator Career Path: Some fine artists go through rigorous training at illustration school in order to hone their skills to the level necessarily to enter the marketplace.
+Fine Art Illustrator Career Path: Some fine artists go through rigorous training at illustration school to hone their skills to the level necessarily to enter the marketplace.
 Others, albeit a smaller proportion, get there with natural talent and a little luck.

 Pros: Unlimited room to unleash your creativity as you see fit.